Jenkins shared library: tutorial with examples

 @Library('your-library-name')

-What goes inside a Shared Library?
+What’s inside a Shared Library

-Inside your Library you’ll probably have two types of common code:
+Inside your Library you’ll probably have two types of common code.

 • Steps: These are called Global Variables in Jenkins terminology, but these are the custom steps that you want to be available to all your Jenkins pipelines.